smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * SQL Server and Postgres US SEER data confirmed working!
 * Export error handler; traps exceptions OK; added handlers for errors not detected by the global get handler.
 Added 100s timeout.
-  Intend to trap 403 timeout error if it occurs string returns instead of JSON;
+  Intend to trap 403 timeout error if it occurs
+* Fixed "Export Study Tables"/"Download Study Export" does not change to "Download ... " on Microsoft Edge/Explor/Chrome.
+Caused by string returns instead of JSON;
+* Console messages suppressed on Explorer unless the console is enabled

 Front end issues: